 As shown in Elasticsearch Key Metrics, the setup, tuning, and operations of Elasticsearch require deep insights into the performance metrics such as index rate, query rate, query latency, merge times, and many more.
 Sematext provides an excellent alternative to other Elasticsearch monitoring tools.

 Open-source tools to monitor Elasticsearch are free, but your time is not.
 Relatively speaking, they’re rather expensive.
 Thus, Sematext Cloud aims to save you time, effort, and your hair!
+We even offer training and additional support for Elasticsearch.
+Check out the short video below to get more information on how we can help with that:

 How Sematext Helps you Save Time